Do I need one?

 For the larger parasols you need a heavy, good quality stand of minimum 25kg.

 Every parasol is unique with its own eccentricities.
 The materials used in the parasols vary and are mostly handmade.
 Please be prepared to carry out a little care on your fair weather friend

 Please don't use them in windy weather conditions, it's not a good idea.

 In the unlikely event that the fabric develops a hole this is easily mended with needle and thread.
-Each parasol comes with spare bits for the frame and silver fringe, if needed.
 The silver fringe may sometimes tangle, but you simply shake it out.
 It is simply made and simple to repair.
 Store your parasol in its bag as upright as possible to avoid irritation.

 What if I've lost one of the bits?